Parkinson's Disease - What Happens

-or leg) or on only one side of the body.
-Tremor may also occur in the lips,
+or leg or on only one side of the body.
+With time, the tremor usually—but not always—spreads

 with posture and balance develop.
-A person with Parkinson's disease tends to
+A person with Parkinson's tends to

 walk in a stooped manner with quick, shuffling steps.